Mauriceac/docusaurus-api-template/README.md

    ```

 ## Step 6: Generate the API reference documentation
-1. From the terminal, run the following command:
+1. From the terminal, go to your Docusaurus project folder.
+    For example:
+    ```shell
+    cd my-website
+    ```
+2. Run the following command:
     ```shell
     yarn docusaurus gen-api-docs all
     ```